neverlxsss/steam-hours-boost/README.md

 # Hours Boost

-Ingame hours boost for Steam with node
+<b>Ingame hours boost for Steam with node</b><br>
-Supported steam sessions, so if you have mobile tfa, you need to enter it only once.
-Session is valid ~200 days
+Supported steam sessions, so if you have mobile tfa, you need to enter it only once (session is valid ~200 days)

 <b>Setting up:</b>
 ```